google/framework-for-osdu/osdu-r2/os-delivery/README.md

 | Size             | `short`   | The size of the Content list                     |

 Each file record contains the following properties: `FileID`, `Driver`, `Location`, `CreatedAt`, `CreatedBy`.
-For more information the returned properties, consult the [Firestore collections](#collections) section.
+For more information on the returned properties, consult the [Firestore collections](#collections) section.

 Response example: